voilern/Note/docs/ComputerScience/ADS/discussion.md

 ```

 **1-3** Can we use recursions (as we do in dfs) to solve a problem via dynamic programming?
 Please explain your answer by analyzing an example.

+## Week 9

+**1-1** Let us consider the following problem: given the set of activities S, we must schedule them all using the minimum number of rooms.

+**Greedy1:** Use the optimal algorithm for the Activity Selection Problem to find the max number of activities that can be scheduled in one room.
+Delete and repeat on the rest, until no activity is left.

+**Greedy2:**

+- Sort activities by start time.
+Open room 1 for a1​.
+- for i=2 to n if ai​ can fit in any open room, schedule it in that room; otherwise open a new room for ai​.

+Discuss on each of the above algorithms -- will they end up at the optimal solution?

+**1-2** Is Huffman algorithm the only way to obtain the optimal codes?
+Prove it if your answer is YES, or show a counter-example if NO.